 MAY 23 - JULY 23, 2021

-Kaleo is 9-week experience that provides college students with an exciting opportunity for developing in their faith, leadership and character.
+Kaleo is a 60 day experience that provides college students with an exciting opportunity for developing in their faith, leadership and character.

 It is a time to learn truths about life and practical skills that will set you up to live out your faith and be a leader for rest of your life.
 Each student at Kaleo works a full time job of at least 35 hours per week, learns to share their faith, study and apply the Bible to their lives and deepen friendships with others.
-If you are looking to have a life-changing summer on the beach, come to Kaleo!
+If you are looking to have a life-changing summer in Orlando, come to Kaleo!

 Live with a group of peers from your campus.
 Build deep and lasting friendships as you live, work and pray together!
 You'll work 35-40 hours a week or take summer classes all while balancing the Kaleo workload.